mlettini/matthewlettini.me/src/work/team-reminders.md

 This led our product team to study how habits are formed, and if we could make time tracking something automatic for users.
 We took a class on behavior design taught by [BJ Fogg](https://www.bjfogg.com), and learned quite a bit!
 In summary for portfolio purposes: Behavior (B) happens when Motivation (M), Ability (A), and a Prompt (P) come together at the same moment.
 And when you’re looking to create or change a behavior, the first step is to make sure you have the right prompt.

-So to prompt people to track time with Harvest, we built two separate reminder notifications systems.
+So to prompt people to track time with Harvest, we built two separate reminder notification systems.
 I was the designer and project manager for both, leading teams that consisted of a product manager and a few front-end engineers.

 ## Personal Reminders